dzen-dhall/dzen-dhall/README.md

 ### High delays

 Some output sources (shell scripts or commands used to provide the data) take too long to produce the output, some change their outputs rarely, but some are expected to update very frequently (like those that output current time or volume indicators on your screen).
-That means that the `while true; do ...; done | dzen2` pattern is not ideal.
+It means that the `while true; do ...; done | dzen2` pattern is not ideal.
 Some clever scheduling should be done to avoid delays and excessive resource waste.
 Output sources should be ran in parallel with their own update intervals.

-Obviously, all these issues can be handled with the use of one's `$LANGUAGE_OF_CHOICE`.
-My `$LANGUAGE_OF_CHOICE` is [Dhall](https://dhall-lang.org/).
-It is [total](https://en.wikipedia.org/wiki/Total_functional_programming) (in particular, always-terminating) and statically-typed, which makes it ideal for complex user-defined configurations.

-On the backend, Haskell is used to read the configuration and do all the heavy lifting.
+### No code reuse

+It is hard to share pieces of code used to produce output in dzen2 markup format because of the need to adapt the code.
+Ideally, there should be a "plugin system" allowing to import reusable configurations with a single command.

+### Non-trivial markup is hard

+Dzen markup language is quite rich: it features almost-arbitrary text positioning (using `^p` command), text coloring (`^fg`, `^bg`), drawing shapes (`^c`, `^co`, `^r`, `^ro`), loading XBM images (`^i`) and even allows to define clickable areas (`^ca`).
+However, these control structures are too low-level: implementing UI elements we want to use (for example, [marquee](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee)-like blocks with arbitrary content) would require too much effort.

+To fill in the *abstraction gap*, new DSL should be introduced.
+This language should allow its users to abstract away from markup-as-text and focus on markup-as-[syntax-tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) instead - no need to say, tree structures are more suitable for the purpose of defining UIs.
+It is also way easier to process tree representations programmatically.

+## The solution

+[Dhall](https://dhall-lang.org/) is a statically-typed [total](https://en.wikipedia.org/wiki/Total_functional_programming) programming language mostly used for dealing with complex user-defined configurations.
+This repository contains data type and function definitions in Dhall that form a DSL for defining almost arbitrary Dzen UIs, called "bars", and a Haskell program capable of reading bar definitions and producing input for `dzen2` binary based on them.

 ## Example